 Leadership values are not only confined to the running of a political campaign, party or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful any business.

-This specific multinational company was used in a case study for a research paper because it is firmly entrenched in the construction and engineering industry, primarily servicing the global natural resources market sectors of underground mining, Oil & Gas, Power & Energy.
+This specific multinational company was used in a case study for a research paper because it is firmly entrenched in the construction and engineering industry.

 Such a diverse set of operations requires a varied set of objectives spearheaded by a solid leadership path.

-We have covered the topic of Emotional Intelligence before and it surfaces again within a brand-new leadership model known as the ARCHES model.
+We have covered the topic of Emotional Intelligence before.
+It now surfaces again within a brand-new leadership model known as the ARCHES model.

 The name derives from a key characteristic of the physical structure of an arch and its durability.
-Coupled with its diversity in models and materials and its depiction as symbols of triumph, they represent an apt analogy to the concept of what responsible and effective leadership entails.
+Coupled with its diversity in models and materials and its depiction as symbols of triumph, it represents an apt analogy of what responsible and effective leadership should be.

-Referent power develops out of admiration of another and a desire to be like that whereas expert power is a person’s ability to influence others’ behaviour because of recognized knowledge, skills, or abilities.
+Referent power develops out of admiration of another and a desire to be like them.
+Expert power on the other hand, is a person’s ability to influence others’ behaviour because of recognized knowledge, skills, or abilities.

-This requires the leader to have a tolerable level of humility – which is defined as a personal quality reflecting the willingness to understand the self (identities, strengths, and limitations) combined with a purpose in the self’s relationship with others.
+This requires the leader to have a tolerable level of humility.
+This is defined as a personal quality reflecting the willingness to understand the self (identities, strengths, and limitations).
+That combined with a purpose in the self’s relationship with others.

-Not paying attention to ethical issues surrounding a community or the environment can have an adverse effect on your values, your staff and the image of the company you steer.
+Not paying attention to ethical issues surrounding a community or the environment can have an adverse effect on your values.
+This would also affect your staff and the image of the company you steer.

-A bitter consequence of the failure of ethics was evident in the $4.2m (64.1 million ZAR) fine to the said company for its involvement in sector collusion related to construction projects for the 2010 World Cup.
+A bitter consequence of the failure of ethics was evident in the $4.2m (64.1 million ZAR) fine to the said company.
+This was for its involvement in sector collusion related to construction projects for the 2010 World Cup.